 Because it’s nothing personal; it’s just another day in America.

 Please, I beg you: Start taking these shootings personally.

-With every bullet that blasts its way into the body of a black man or a police officer or someone’s dancing child, the chances of your life ending or being shattered increase.
+With every bullet that blasts its way into the body of a black man or a police officer or someone’s dancing child or a family at church, the chances of your life ending or being shattered increase.

 Does that frighten you enough to care?
 Then please, America: DO SOMETHING ABOUT IT.